 Absolutely!
 Simply use the same proportion of freshly fed sourdough starter in the recipe.
 Your starter won’t add a strong tangy flavor to your cookies, but will still work.

-If you don’t have a starter, but still want to try out this recipe, simply add 43 grams of all-purpose flour and use whole eggs instead.
+If you don’t have a starter, but still want to try out this recipe, simply add 43 grams of all-purpose flour and use 3 whole eggs and 1 yolk instead of 2 eggs and 2 yolks.

 Sourdough Crinkle Cookies